Philip the Handsome: The Castilian inheritance

 The succession to the Castilian and Aragonese crowns now fell to Joanna.
 Because Ferdinand could produce another heir, the Cortes of Aragon refused to recognize Joanna as heir presumptive to the Kingdom of Aragon.
 In the Kingdom of Castile, however, the succession was clear.
 Moreover, there was no Salic tradition that the Castilian Cortes could use to thwart the succession passing to Joanna.
 At this point, the issue of Joanna's supposed mental incompetence moved from courtly annoyance to the center of the political stage, since it was clear that Philip and his Burgundian entourage would be the real power-holders in Castile.

 In 1502, Philip, Joanna, and a large part of the Burgundian court traveled to Spain to receive fealty from the Cortes of Castile as heirs, a journey chronicled in intense detail by Antoon I van Lalaing (Antoine de Lalaing), the future Stadtholder of Holland and Zeeland.
 Philip and the majority of the court returned to the Low Countries in the following year, leaving a pregnant Joanna behind in Madrid, where she gave birth to Ferdinand, later Holy Roman Emperor.

 Although Joanna was deeply in love with Philip, their married life was rendered extremely unhappy by his infidelity and political insecurity, during which time he constantly attempted to usurp her legal birthright of power.
-This led in great part to the rumors of her insanity due to reports of depressive or neurotic acts committed while she was being imprisoned or coerced by her husband, rumors that benefited Philip politically.
+This led in great part to the rumours of her insanity from reports of depressive or neurotic acts committed while she was being imprisoned or coerced by her husband, rumors that benefited Philip politically.
 Most historians now agree she was merely clinically depressed at the time, not insane as commonly believed.
 Before her mother's death, in 1504, husband and wife were already living apart.